oliviascarfone/Cat-Lawn-App/README.md

 - I am someone who like to play games, but I don't have the time to play anything intense during the semester.
 This is a game that can be played casually and has no learning curve
-- I also really like cats
+- I also really like cats.

 #Phase 1